vscode-icons/vscode-icons/README.md

 ## Installation

-To install the extension just execute the following command:
+To install the extension just execute the following command in the Command Palette of Visual Studio Code:

 ```sh
 ext install vscode-icons